zphixon/nccl/README.md

 # supports comments
 # must be on a line their own
-# has some data types
+# has no data types

 bools
     t
     f
+    yes
+    no
+    maybe?

 ints
-    # by default are signed ints
     5280
     299_792_458
     14.3
     23
-    # and are always 64-bit

 dates
-    # subset of ISO 8601
-    # date
     2017-03-21
-    # short date + time + timezone
     20170321T234442+0400
-    # long date + time + timezone
     2017-03-21T23:44:42+04
-    # and that's it

 strings
     are bare words unless
-    they match bools or ints, or have a colon
+    they have a colon
     "in which case: just use quotes"
     """"""" this is still valid"
     this too"""